wbamberg/idl-reference/docs/fuelIAnnotations.md

 <tr>
 <td></td>
-<td>aName
+<td>aValue
-         The name of the annotation
+         The new value of the annotation.
+Supports string, boolean
+         and number
 </td>
 </tr>

 <tr>
 <td></td>
-<td>aName
+<td>aExpiration
-         The name of the annotation
+         The expiration policy for the annotation.
+         See nsIAnnotationService.
 </td>
 </tr>